 I only ever remove a sitter from the run if I need to incubate another breed and as the eggs hatch from under the hens that are sitting I remove 1 of the girls into a broody coop and keep adding chicks untill she has a good brood to look after.
 If multiple chicks hatch under hens and I run out of options with the broodies I put them under a lamp and build up a group along with incubated chicks of a similar age.

-I find Wyandottes bantams are the best sitters and terrific mothers.
-They are light and sit tight on 6 large fowl eggs and up to 10 bantam.
+I find Indian Game are the best sitters and terrific mothers.
+They sit tight on 10 large fowl eggs and will protect the eggs and chicks from rats.